jrnold/beamercolorthemesolarized/README.rst

 Installation
 ===============

-Get the theme from https://github.com/jrnold/beamercolortheme
+Get the theme from https://github.com/jrnold/beamercolortheme and place it in either the same folder as your presentation .tex file or in the LaTeX installation tree.

 Documentation
 ================

-To load the color theme, add the following to your LaTeX document.
+To load the color theme, add the following line to your document,

 ::